 The conversation may even end on a positive note, but because you didn’t make their experience a mutual experience, they feel alone in their experience.
 This creates a feeling of being emotionally disconnected.

 Why many people fail to emotionally connect with their ex

-Another reason why many people struggle with emotionally connecting with their ex is because they think emotionally connecting with an ex is about talking about feelings about the relationship, the break-up and getting back together: I feel this, do you feel that, is what I’m feeling what you are feeling etc.
+Many people struggle with emotionally connecting with their ex is because they think emotionally connecting with an ex is about talking about feelings about the relationship, the break-up and getting back together: I feel this.
+Do you feel that?
+Is what I’m feeling what you are feeling etc.

-Not only is constantly talking about your feelings tiring and emotionally draining, constantly talking about your feelings will make your ex feel unsafe sharing their feelings and emotional experience, further reinforcing the emotional disconnection.
+Not only is this kind of approach to connection annoying especially to avoidants who are not naturally “sharers” and have limited emotional bandwidth, constantly talking about your feelings tiring and emotionally draining If your ex is an avoidant, it’ll make them feel unsafe sharing their feelings and emotional experience, further reinforcing the emotional disconnection.

 Even when you reach out or your ex reaches out to try to emotionally connect on topics outside of the relationship – work, family, pets, interests/hobbies, current events etc., the conversations always comes back to you talking about your feelings because you have a tendency of putting yourself at the center of other people’s experience.

 Over time it becomes harder and harder to emotionally connect or even find things to talk about.

 The secret to becoming good at emotional connection